samborambo/turnkey-dtech-demo-2016/README.md

 # Simplified DTech 2016 Repository
-Welcome to the OpenFMB Repo for a simplified microgrid demonstration from 2016 DistribuTECH Conference
+Welcome to the OpenFMB Repo for a simplified microgrid demonstration from the 2016 DistribuTECH Conference.

 In the original demonstration on the Distributech floor, multiple vendors were connected over wireless communications to simulate a small microgrid system with actual resource controllers.

 This repository contains the code base of the simplified demo.
+This demonstration contains OpenFMB CIM data structures and is based on the MQTT publish and subscribe application layer protocol.
 This site contains a [WIKI](https://github.com/openfmb/dtech-demo-2016/wiki) for deploying the demo system.

 All code leverages various open source licenses, please refer to the specific module for its LICENSE.txt file.